In 2012, I learned a dangerous rule: a mobile-first approach to UX ensures users will have a consistent experience on all devices.

 Web technologies are also the perfect place to pay tribute to technology itself.
 Canadian developer Ben Feist digitised the Apollo 17 mission within a control room-like layout.
 The screen is cluttered with data, visuals, text, and controls, updating “live” as the rocket is launching.
 It’s a little overwhelming – which is probably exactly how it felt in 1972.
 And who wants to experience a moon landing on a 4.7-inch screen?

-Sometimes it is better to make something you love for a few than to make something ordinary for everyone.
+Occasionally, it is better to make something you love for a few than to make something ordinary for everyone.
 It depends on the goal.

 These sites do serve a purpose.
 They are emotional, not transactional.
 By leaving an impression rather than driving a conversion, the effect is arguably stronger than your templated content marketing site.